User Guide

 -

-shows you a list of tasks you need to do for the 1st person along with their corresponding deadlines.
+reminder 1shows you a list of tasks you need to do for the 1st person along with their corresponding deadlines.

 Viewing reminders by date: reminders